 - The mostly forgettable Zarkor the Invader subverts this somewhat in that the alien representative explaining the test to the chosen human brushes away his questions on the morality of this test with a quick "We're powerful enough to do whatever we want."

 - In The Abyss, aliens with the ability to manipulate water considered washing humanity away for all its warmongery and cruelty.
-They even raised huge tsunami waves all around the globe and held them erect for a while just to make their point perfectly clear, but changed their minds when Bud willingly sacrificed himself on a one-way trip to the depths in order to save the aliens from a nuclear warhead sent down by an Ax-Crazy Marine.
+They even raised huge tsunami waves all around the globe and held them erect for a while just to make their point perfectly clear, but changed their minds when Bud willingly sacrificed himself on a One-Way Trip to the depths in order to save the aliens from a nuclear warhead sent down by an Ax-Crazy U.S. Navy SEAL.
 (It's debatable whether the nuke would have hurt them, but still...)
 They even saved Bud's life as a "thank you."

 - Have Spacesuit Will Travel included one of these at the climax.
 We got to see what they did to those found guilty - their planet was removed from this universe, without its sun.
-The tribunal also admits that the point is to neutralize species that might become a threat to galactic society instead of "justice".
+The tribunal also admits that the point is not "justice" but neutralizing species that might become a threat to galactic society.
 In a twist, the protagonist saves humanity by (among other things) threatening the tribunal with revenge should they take action against Earth.
 The overall impression Earthlings give is more or less "kids from a rough neighbourhood that need good teachers", so the teacher is assigned.

 - Stranger in a Strange Land.
 Mike, a human raised by Martians, is sent back to Earth to grok humans and gather that information for the Martians.
 Humanity is never aware they're on trial, nor are the reasons made clear (though it's closest to the "dangerous neighbor" rationale), and Mike isn't fully aware himself, though some of his friends suspect something.
 It's revealed that the Martians already destroyed the original fifth planet and its inhabitants, creating the Asteroid Belt and making Jupiter the new fifth planet.
 Luckily Martians can take hundreds of years to make such a big decision, by which time humanity (with Mike's help) may be too powerful to destroy.

 - Subverted (somewhat anviliciously) in a short story from Bruce Coville's Book of Aliens.
 A race of aliens declares that two representatives from Earth would be chosen to decide the planet's fate, these being the two the aliens chose to be the best from the planet.
 The protagonist of the story wonders just who will be chosen, until the end of the story when it turns out that the aliens pick a pair of dolphins.
 The story ends before we find out the aliens' decision.
-Which considering how evil dolphins can be to each other is just as well.
+Which is just as well, considering how evil dolphins can be to each other.